dotnet/msbuild/README.md

 </Project>
 ```

-Sample to remove files from getting published:
+Sample to prevent files from being published:

 ```xml
 <ItemGroup>